scverse/anndata/docs/fileformat-prose.md

 ### Categorical array specifcation (v0.2.0)

 * Categorical arrays MUST be stored as a group
-* The group's metadata MUST contain the encoding metadata `"encoding-type": "dict"`, `"encoding-version": "0.1.0"`
+* The group's metadata MUST contain the encoding metadata `"encoding-type": "categorical"`, `"encoding-version": "0.2.0"`
 * The group's metadata MUST contain the boolean valued field `"ordered"`, which indicates whether the categories are ordered
 * The group MUST contain an integer valued array named `"codes"`
+    * The `"codes"` array MAY contain signed integer values.
+If so, the code `-1` denotes a missing value.
 * The group MUST contain an array called `"categories"`

 ## String arrays